Biometric Categorization

 The core risk is not only accuracy.
 It is institutional overreach.
 A biometric category can become a personnel signal, security flag, marketing segment, classroom risk label, border-screening clue, insurance attribute, or policing proxy.
 Even when a model is statistically strong, the category may be unjustified, irrelevant, non-consensual, or illegal for the decision at hand.

-Governance should therefore begin with purpose limitation.
+Governance should therefore begin with purpose limitation and Data Minimization.
 A system should state what biometric data is collected, which categories are produced, why those categories are necessary, whether sensitive attributes are inferred, who can see the labels, how long they persist, and how a person can contest them.
-The safest answer may be non-use, especially in employment, education, policing, migration, housing, finance, and health.
+The safest answer may be non-use, especially in employment, education, policing, migration, housing, finance, health, and public benefits.

 EDPB facial-recognition guidelines for law enforcement warned against AI-supported facial-recognition systems that cluster people by biometrics according to ethnicity, gender, political orientation, sexual orientation, or similar discrimination grounds.
 That position reflects a basic democratic concern: automated bodily sorting can turn protected identity into operational infrastructure.